Universal Design for Learning in Blackboard Courses

 Progress Tracking can help your students monitor their progression through the course.
 Both you and the student can see what content they reviewed, which can help you with keeping track of engagement and them with developing competency as a self-directed learner.

 By default, Progress Tracking is turned on in all the unit courses.
-You can check it on the right-hand Details & Actions menu.
+You can check it by clicking on Course Settings top-right of the page and scrolling down to locate it in the page that opens.

 Students will be able to mark items as complete and see a progress bar for learning modules.
 Each resource and activity such as Documents, Discussions and Links will count as one item on the progress bar.